 The Iraqi Arabs descended from a people group cluster called the Levant Arabs.
 The Levant Arabs originally settled all over the Arabian Peninsula and later migrated to North Africa.
 They are spread from Israel to Kuwait and as far east as Iran.
 "Levant" is a broad term that includes several groups of Arabs: the Iraqi, Jordanian, Palestinian, Arabic Jewish, Chaldean, and Syrian Arabs.

-Most scholars consider Arabs from the Arabian Peninsula to be the original Arabs.
+Arabs from the Arabian Peninsula are considered to be the original Arabs.
 The Arabian culture was developed by tribes of nomads and villagers who lived in the Arabian Desert for many centuries.
 It was also from there that Arab migrations began, eventually leading to the expansion of the Arab world.
 Modern day Iraq is the home of the ancient Sumerian, Assyrian, and Babylonian empires.
 Iraq was occupied by Britain during World War I. In 1932, Iraq gained its independence.
 Today three-fourths of Iraq is Arab.

 Although the Iraqi Arabs have settled in towns or villages, they have held on to their tribal affiliations.
 Their fortress-like villages can be easily defended.
 Each house has windows on all sides and is built facing the outside of the village.
 All goods and persons passing through town are strictly controlled.